Interdisciplinary Conservatory

 Degree requirements

-• Residency and enrollment of at least two academic years (no less than 48 semester hours).
+• Residency and enrollment of two academic years;

 Academic policies